oliverschwarz/kirby-oliverschwarz/README.md

 ## Goals for version 2

 * Even more minimalistic
-* Introduce tags and clean up and rework some of the content to ensure proper tagging
+* Introduce tags
-* Adding a search
+* Introduce a search
-* Changing startpage layout to always show the latest article
+* Show latest article first
+* Move my info to 'about' section
-* Have a more simple archive section
+* More simple archive
-* Highlight single pages on which I am working (like a digital garden)
+* Introduce a sitemap
+* Use more of the Kirby features
+* Introduce meta content (robots, human...)